deorder/fallout4-skyrim-vr-merge/README.md

 ## Usage

-- Run the appropiate `.bat` file of the game you want to merge. **Note:** You will be asked to run the script as an admin
+- Run the appropriate `.bat` file of the game you want to merge. **Note:** You will be asked to run the script as an admin
 - After the merge verify that the VR version of the game works.
 Try starting a save game.
 - If everything is okay you can remove all `.org` files in the game's `data` directory.